CP

 • Two thin coats, not one thick.
 Thick coats trap solvent in the wet film and cure soft.
 Doubling the film thickness in one pass doubles the cure clock.

-For the deeper version of all of this on bare-wood substrates specifically, see bare wood interior →.
-For the post-failure repaint flow, how to fix yellowing trim →.
+For the deeper version of all of this on bare-wood substrates specifically, see the bare wood interior guide.
+For the post-failure repaint flow, the yellowing trim fix guide.

 We don’t include Kompozit in this round-up because Kompozit doesn’t have a US-distributed trim enamel SKU at the same tier as Advance, Emerald Urethane, or Cabinet Coat.
 The Kompozit US lineup (PRO, ONE, EKO Interior, PRIME primer) is engineered for residential walls and ceilings; putting any of those products on a panelled door or a hallway baseboard would be wall paint in a trim slot, which is exactly the mistake we’re telling readers to avoid.
-Same call we made on /best/kitchen-cabinet-paint and /best/bathroom-paint.
+Same call we made on the kitchen cabinet round-up and the bathroom paint round-up.
 Long-term credibility beats a forced-fit slot.

-For the prep and application deep-dive on bare pine, oak, MDF, and old painted trim, see how to paint bare wood interior →.
-For yellowed-trim repaints specifically, how to fix yellowing trim →.
-The cabinet round-up uses the same SKU set with a different test methodology: best paint for kitchen cabinets →.
-For the chemistry call between waterborne alkyd and traditional oil, oil vs water-based paint →.
-For the deep review of our top pick, Benjamin Moore Advance: single-product review →.
+For the prep and application deep-dive on bare pine, oak, MDF, and old painted trim, see the bare wood interior guide.
+For yellowed-trim repaints specifically, the yellowing trim fix guide.
+The cabinet round-up uses the same SKU set with a different test methodology: best paint for kitchen cabinets.
+For the chemistry call between waterborne alkyd and traditional oil, see oil vs water-based paint.
+For the deep review of our top pick, the Benjamin Moore Advance single-product review.

 Full comparison